SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Libraries/stream.rst.txt

 StreamCCByToggle
 ^^^^^^^^^^^^^^^^

-Component that provide a Stream cross clock domain bridge based on toggling signals.\ :raw-html-m2r:`<br>` This way of doing cross clock domain bridge is characterized by a small area usage but also a low bandwidth.
+| Component that provide a Stream cross clock domain bridge based on toggling signals.
+| This way of doing cross clock domain bridge is characterized by a small area usage but also a low bandwidth.

 .. code-block:: scala